-Scuba Diving Gear List – The Complete Guide
+Scuba Diving Gear List – The Complete Dive Equipment Guide

-You might have wondered what scuba diving gear you really need and what the different pieces of equipment are used for.
-If you are new to diving then you most certainly will struggle to know what you should have and what the different devices are used for.
+You might have wondered what scuba diving gear you need and what the best use for the different pieces of equipment is.
+If you are new to diving, then you most certainly will struggle to know what you should have and what different devices you need.

 Scuba diving is a very gear-intensive activity.
 You can’t just jump into the water, hold your breath and hope for the best.
 It won’t be an enjoyable activity!

 To make it easier for you, we separated the different pieces of equipment into categories.
 Everything you see in the Basic/Essential Gear section is what you should consider owning or renting.

 The second area is called Exposure Items.
 Following this is a list of Accessories and then lastly the Repair Corner.

 Let’s dive right into it… We picked the best-rated gear in each category to speed up your search.

 This section covers the necessary gear that you should own when you go diving regularly.